-Children will be released to a parent/guardian or a designated person that has been listed on the Authorization for Drop Off and Pick Up Form.
+Children will be released to a parent/guardian or a designated person who has been listed on the Authorization for Pick Up Form.
 When picking up your child, your designated person will be required to present picture identification to staff members who do not recognize your assigned person.
-Persons under the age of 16 are not per- mitted to receive a child in the center without prior approval from the center manager.
+Persons under the age of 16 are not permitted to pick up a child from the center without prior approval from the center manager.